Board of Management

 In reality, a house is among assets of highest value to a Vietnamese person.
 Moreover, the East-Asian often desire to “live and work in peace and contentment”.
 Therefore, real estate is of both material and spiritual significance to them.
 Individual’s responsibilities are hence to jointly maintain and increase the value of their real estate as time progresses.

 Understanding that fact, PMC expects the active involvement of residents in condominiums in the management of their buildings so that they could make decisions on the best policies and measures to maintain and increase their assets’ value.

-In reality, countries of highly developed civil society like Hong Kong, South Korea, and Singapore have proved the Board of Management as a model of organization and a tool enabling residents’ active involvement in the management of their properties.
-In the spirit of its respect for residents’ ownership together with its rich experience in property management in Vietnamese market, PMC expects to provide a guiding framework for the establishment and operation of Management Board (the board of owner's committee) with an aim to help residents understand their rights and responsibilities in contributing to creating added value to their condominiums.
+In reality, countries of highly developed civil society like Hong Kong, South Korea, and Singapore have proved the Building Owner's Committee as a model of organization and a tool enabling residents’ active involvement in the management of their properties.
+In the spirit of its respect for residents’ ownership together with its rich experience in property management in Vietnamese market, PMC expects to provide a guiding framework for the establishment and operation of Owner's Committee with an aim to help residents understand their rights and responsibilities in contributing to creating added value to their condominiums.

-The role of Management Board is as follows:
+The role of Building Owner's Committee is as follows:

 - Each condominium now has hundreds to thousands of units and a common property of residents.
 Therefore, it is each resident’s responsibility to involve in the management and maintenance of the apartment.
 Each resident must be responsible for any possible accident caused by his/her improper management or maintenance of the apartment.

 - Managing and maintaining a building is not an easy task.
 It involves numerous matters, ranging from such minor ones as cleaning and security in common parts to major ones as appointment of property management company and cost of major maintenance works.
 All these require residents’ unanimity, which is difficult, if not impossible, for a large building with thousands of blocks.